azhuravlev/credit_card_info/README.md

 These identify the institution that issued the card to the card holder and provide useful information about the card that can help make your payments flow smarter.

-Uses two data providers:
+Uses 3 data providers:
+    * First binlist.net API.
-    * First bincodes.com API (require registration and api key).
+    * Second bincodes.com API (require registration and api key).
-    * Second 'credit_card_bins' gem data.
+    * Third 'credit_card_bins' gem data.

 ## Installation